XorreAI/Miydi-Maps/README.md

 By structuring our analysis in this manner, we ensure a comprehensive understanding of the entire data spectrum, from the most unusual outliers to the prevalent norms.
 This tiered, weighted approach enables us to pinpoint precise areas of interest, highlight potential opportunities, and ultimately guide users toward data-driven decisions that can have a tangible impact on their projects or research.

 Our commitment to this analytical methodology underscores our dedication to providing not just data, but insights that can catalyze action and foster innovation across a multitude of domains.

+# Social Deprivation Index (SDI) Explained

+The SDI was used to calculate many of the data points for the census tract level data.
+This section explains how to read that data.

+## SDI Components:

+- `SDI_SDI_score`: This score aggregates the various factors of social deprivation into a single metric.
+A lower score suggests less social deprivation, while a higher score indicates greater deprivation.

+- `SDI_PovertyLT100_FPL_score`: Reflects the proportion of the population living below the Federal Poverty Level (FPL).
+The score represents the extent of income-based poverty in the area.

+- `SDI_Single_Parent_Fam_score`: Measures the prevalence of single-parent families.
+A higher score can indicate more single-parent families, which may face additional social and economic challenges.

+- `SDI_Education_LT12years_score`: Assesses the education levels, specifically the percentage of individuals with less than 12 years of education, implying limited schooling.

+- `SDI_HHNo_Vehicle_score`: Indicates the percentage of households without access to a vehicle, which can signify transportation barriers.

+- `SDI_HHRenter_Occupied_score`: Represents the ratio of renter-occupied housing units, possibly suggesting transiency or a lack of home ownership.

+- `SDI_HHCrowding_score`: Looks at housing crowding, where a higher number of occupants live in a single unit than typically expected, indicating potentially overcrowded living conditions.

+- `SDI_Nonemployed_score`: Measures the rate of nonemployment among the capable workforce, indicating the level of joblessness.

+## SDI Percentages:

+- `SDI_pct_Poverty_LT100`: The actual percentage of the population living below the Federal Poverty Level in the area.

+- `SDI_pct_Single_Parent_Fam`: The percentage of families that are single-parent households.

+- `SDI_pct_Education_LT12years`: The percentage of the population with less than 12 years of education.

+- `SDI_pct_NonEmployed`: The percentage of the capable workforce that is not employed.

+- `SDI_pctHH_No_Vehicle`: The percentage of households in the area without access to a vehicle.

+- `SDI_pctHH_Renter_Occupied`: The percentage of housing units that are renter-occupied.

+- `SDI_pctHH_Crowding`: The percentage of households considered overcrowded.

+When interpreting the scores, they are usually standardized, often on a scale where the mean is zero, and the standard deviation is one.
+Thus, scores typically indicate how far and in what direction a region deviates from the mean or average level of deprivation.
+The actual percentages give a clearer picture of the proportion of the population affected by each factor, which can be very informative when assessing the needs of a specific area.

 ## 📊 Data Sources